 The theater of Philadelphia was being staged during the roiling years of the 1840s.
 Bankruptcies, riots, labor unrest, growing religious fervor and racial tensions, rising crime (and public perception of crime due to increasing availability of journals and newspapers) were everywhere.

-This is the context for the first episode of our Season Two: "Drama is Conflict," in which we set the scene for the 1844 battle over the play at Philadelphia's Chestnut Street Theater, entitled The Quaker City, or the Monks of Monk Hall, by George Lippard.
+This is the context for the first episode of our Season Two: "Drama is Conflict," in which we set the scene for the coming battle over the play at Philadelphia's Chestnut Street Theater, entitled The Quaker City, or the Monks of Monk Hall, by George Lippard.
 How and why this production came about will be the story of our next two episodes, as well.

 For more about the historical context of today's episode, including images of many of the people and events we discuss, see the blog post on our website: https://www.aithpodcast.com/blog/philadelphia-in-1844/